-predominantly positive.
-Attendance at strategic and political meetings has shown to that safeguarding is a priority in the borough, and we are encouraged by the commitments made to develop safeguarding services at this high level.
-Partners demonstrated their ability to adapt to changing needs of families in feedback to each other at MSCP meetings.
-We therefore feel confident that MSCP can act on 'stubborn' safeguarding issues and has prioritised them in future planning for multi-agency work.
+Our wider reflections on the MSCP, and local leadership of safeguarding services this year are predominantly positive.
+Attendance at strategic and political meetings has shown to that safeguarding is a priority in the borough, and we are encouraged by the emmitments made to develop safeguarding services at this high level.
+Partners demonstrated their ability to adapt to changing needs of families in feedback to each other according issues and has prioritised them in future planning for multi-agency work.
 While we have identified learning and improvement that is needed through scrutiny, including co production, accessibility, and engagement with children, we feel confident that the MSCP is a mature and developed safeguarding partnership that can continue to respond to ever present challenges that face children and families at this time.